liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 Coordination of that key to the Attester, along with the trust relationship that the ACME Server (as RATS Relying Party) requires results in a highly constrained set of business relationships.
 Supporting only the Passport model allows the two relationships (Attester<->Verifier, and ACME Server<->Verifier) to be managed independantly.

+The `trustworthy` identifier and challenge/response is not an actual identifier.
+It does not result in any specific contents to the certificate Subject or SubjectAltName.

 # IANA Considerations

 IANA is requested to open a new registry, XXXXXXXX